Blaupunkt TravelPilot 700 review

 Closer look at the Blaupunkt TravelPilot 700 design

-Lets take a closer look at the design of the TravelPilot 700.
-This is a bit subjective, but personally I think this model has a very attractive design.
+Let's take a closer look at the design of the TravelPilot 700.
+This is a bit subjective, but personally, I think this model has a very attractive design.
 Unlike some GPS units I've handled in the past, the Blaupunkt TravelPilot 700 doesn't look like a brick.
 It has a good-looking, compact, and streamlined design that suits the high price of the unit.

-The front of the unit has a black glossy design with three buttons which are illuminated blue when the device is powered on.
+The front of the unit has a black glossy design with three buttons that are illuminated blue when the device is powered on.
 Left and right are the volume buttons, and in the middle is Blaupunkt's trademark: a large blue dot.
 The Blaupunkt Travelpilot 700 measures 123mm x 90mm x 17.5mm and weighs 243g.